Champhai district

 Champhai district is one of the eleven districts of Mizoram state in India.
-The district is bounded on the north by Churachandpur district of Manipur state, on the west by Saitual and Serchhip districts, and on the south and east by Myanmar.
+The district is bounded on the north by Pherzawl district of Manipur state, on the west by Saitual and Serchhip districts, and on the south and east by Myanmar.
 The district occupies an area of 3185.83 km2.
 Champhai town is the administrative headquarters of the district.

 Divisions

 The district is divided into two Rural Development Blocks: Champhai and Khawbung.
 The district has five Legislative Assembly constituencies.
 These are Champhai North, East Tuipui, Lengteng, Tuichang, and Champhai South.
 There are eighty-eight inhabited villages in this district, seventy-six of which are revenue villages.